modzy/sdk-python/README.md

 print(model_data)
 ```
 To use **`client.models.deploy()`** there are 4 fields that are required:
 * `container_image (str)`: This parameter must represent a container image repository & tag name, or in other words, the string you would include after a docker pull command.
-For example, if you were to download this container image using docker pull modzy/grpc-echo-model:1.0.0, include just modzy/grpc-echo-model:1.0.0 for this parameter
+For example, if you were to download this container image using docker pull modzy/grpc-echo-model:1.0.0, include just _`modzy/grpc-echo-model:1.0.0`_ for this parameter
-* `model_name`: The name of your model you would like to deploy
+* `model_name`: The name of the model you would like to deploy
-* `model_version`: The version of your model you would like to deploy
+* `model_version`: The version of the model you would like to deploy
 * `sample_input_file`: Filepath to a sample piece of data that your model is expected to process and perform inference against.

 ## Running Inferences at the Edge